Total Functions in QMA: Definitions

 Consider the interaction between an all powerful prover and a verifier in $\BQP$.
 The prover wants to convince the verifier that he can produce a witness for $x$ for Example \ref{Example:No1}, which we view as a $(2/3,1/3)$-procedure.
 But it is impossible for the verifier (except possibly by using the structure of $Q$) to differentiate with high probability between the case where the prover sends him an eigenstate with acceptance probability $2/3$ (a valid witness), and an eigenstate with acceptance probability $2/3 - \epsilon(n)$ (not a valid witness).
 On the other hand the verifier will reject with high probability if the prover provides an eigenstate with acceptance probability $1/3$.
 Thus from the point of view of the verifier it is important to characterise not only what are the valid witnesses, but also what are the states he will reject with high probability.
 Hence Definition \ref{Deff:FQMA(a,b)} involves two relations.

 In the classical case of Functional $\NP$, there are only two kinds of certificates, those which are accepted with probability $1$ and those which are accepted with probability $0$, hence Functional $\NP$ can be described by a single relation.
 In the case of Functional $\QMA$, there are three kinds of states in the witness Hilbert space, those which are accepted with probability greater than $a$, those which are accepted with probability less than $b$, and the states which have intermediate acceptance probabilities.
-Hence Functional $\QMA$ is described by two relations.
+Hence it is natural to describe Functional $\QMA$ by two relations.